 You can play French roulette online in different ways.
 The majority of people choose to play with real money bets, but lots also play for free.

 When you haven’t played French roulette before, it’s a good idea to see how the game and its different terminology and betting works by trying out a demo game for free.
 This means you can learn everything you need to know before you’re playing with your hard-earned cash.

 Playing free French roulette is also a good idea if you’re trying a new version of the game that’s by a different software provider.
 Though the rules won’t change, the layout and the steps taken might be different so it’s good to familiarize yourself with each version first.

 Playing French roulette online for free also means you can enjoy the game when you’re short on cash or simply when you don’t want to spend real money.
 After all, can’t lose if you don’t play with cash.

 There are lots of free games available by different software developers.
 Here is a selection:

-- NetEnt – their free French roulette game is available at multiple sites.
+- NetEnt – Netent online casino games provides free French roulette game, which is available at multiple sites.

 - Playtech – a nice game with simple graphics